Xiangqi: General

 Generals (or kings) are labelled 將 (trad.) / 将 (simp.) ("general") on the black side and 帥 (trad.) / 帅 (simp.) ("marshal") on the red side.

 The general starts the game at the midpoint of the back edge, within the palace.
 The general may move and capture one point orthogonally and may not leave the palace, with the following exception.

 If the two generals face each other along the same file with no intervening pieces, the 飛將 ("flying general") move may be executed, in which the general to move crosses the board to capture the enemy general.
 In practice, this rule means that creating this situation in the first place means moving into check, and is therefore not allowed.

 The Indian name king for this piece was changed to general because of Chinese naming taboos; China's rulers objected to their royal titles being given to game pieces.
 Despite this, the general is sometimes called the "king" by English-speaking players, due to their similar functions as royal pieces.

 Advisor

 Advisors (also known as guards and less commonly as assistants, mandarins, ministers or warriors) are labelled 士 ("scholar", "gentleman", "officer", "guardian") for Black and 仕 ("scholar", "official", "guardian") for Red.
 Rarely, sets use the character 士 for both colours.

-The advisors start on either side of the general.
+The two advisors start on each side of the general.
 They move and capture one point diagonally and may not leave the palace, which confines them to five points on the board.
-The advisor is probably derived from the mantri in chaturanga, like the queen in Western chess.
+The advisor is probably derived from the mantri in chaturanga, as is the queen in Western chess.

 There is some controversy about whether "士" really is intended to mean "scholar", "gentleman" which would be "士人", or "guard", "guardian" which would be "衛士" (simplified Chinese: 卫士).
 One argument for the latter is that their functionality seems to be to guard/protect the general.
 The common Western translation "advisor" does not reflect this layer of meaning.